DataDog/integrations-extras/launchdarkly/README.md

 The LaunchDarkly events integration uses a [Datadog API key][3], which can be created by a Datadog admin.
 Once you obtain a Datadog API key, see the [LaunchDarkly documentation for the Datadog integration][4] to learn how to setup the LaunchDarkly events integration for Datadog.

-### Feature Flag Tracking integration
+### Feature flag tracking setup

 Feature flag tracking is available in the RUM Browser SDK.
-For detailed set up instructions you can visit our guide to [get started with Feature Flag data collection][9]
+For detailed set up instructions, visit the [Getting started with Feature Flag data in RUM][9] guide.

-1. Update your Browser RUM SDK version >= 4.25.0.
+1. Update your Browser RUM SDK version 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
-3. Initialize LaunchDarkly's SDK and create an inspector reporting feature flags evaluations to Datadog using the snippet of code shown below.
+3. Initialize LaunchDarkly's SDK and create an inspector reporting feature flag evaluations to Datadog using the snippet of code shown below.

 ```
 const client = LDClient.initialize("<APP_KEY>", "<USER_ID>", {